-The history of human evolution should be rewritten once again, after the discovery of fossils in East Africa that show that another singular species of our ancestor, Homo rudolfensis (or simply “1470″), lived from 1.78 million to 1.95 million years ago along with already known ancestors, Homo habilis and Homo erectus, which preceded today’s modern human, Homo sapiens.
+The history of human evolution might be rewritten once again, after the discovery of fossils in East Africa.
+It turns out that another distinct species of human ancestor, Homo rudolfensis (or simply “1470”), lived from 1.78 million to 1.95 million years ago along with already known ancestors, Homo habilis and Homo erectus, which preceded today’s modern human, Homo sapiens.

 The discovery, made by Dr. Meave Leakey (wife of world-renowned paleontologist Richard Leakey) of the Turkana Institute in Nairobi, Kenya, and presented in the journal Nature, made the human family tree of six million years even more complex.